View the full PDF on “SOX Compliance in a Virtual Environment.”

 The shift to a virtual work environment due to the COVID-19 pandemic has forced many businesses to react, adjust, and adapt at speeds they likely never have before.
-Although the existence of Business Continuity plans (BCP’s) and leveraging technology have enabled a smooth transition to a virtual work environment, internal controls over financial reporting (ICFR) necessary to support companies’ new processes and compliance with Sarbanes-Oxley (SOX) requirements have struggled to keep pace.
+Although the existence of Business Continuity plans (BCP’s) and leveraging technology have enabled a smooth transition to a virtual work environment, internal controls over financial reporting (ICFR) are necessary to support companies’ new processes and compliance with Sarbanes-Oxley (SOX) requirements have struggled to keep pace.
 Management has faced challenges in adopting newer technologies and tools at a faster pace that have led to potentially inadequate consideration of internal control requirements.

 Given that one year has passed since the impact of COVID-19 was felt widely across the domestic US business environment, it is important to take stock of the key risks and corresponding mitigating steps arising from the pandemic’s impact.

 Tone at the Top

-The independence and autonomy of a virtual work environment can result in a lack of focus on internal controls, adherence to standard operating procedures, and increased risk of control failure and/or fraud.
+The independence and autonomy of a virtual work environment can result in a lack of focus on internal controls, adherence to standard operating procedures, and an increased risk of control failure and/or fraud.
 It is difficult for managers to maintain the same level of supervision that would be present in an office environment.
-Therefore, it is incumbent on leaders to establish an emphasis on internal controls and best practices, support employee engagement, and instill accountability via enforcement of expectations and key performance metrics (such as # of control failures, timeliness of control execution, level of review etc.).
+Therefore, it is incumbent on leaders to establish an emphasis on internal controls and best practices, support employee engagement, and instill accountability via enforcement of expectations and key performance metrics (such as # of control failures, timeliness of control execution, level of review, etc.).
 A dynamic risk assessment process should be implemented to identify and assess new risks as a companies’ people, processes, and technology evolve.

 Control Review Procedures and Segregation of Duties